How do I create DOCX templates?

 Using a template

 After uploading a template, you can use it in any project.
-All templates that you have uploaded will be listed below the standard template “default.docx” in the “Export Document” dialog.
+All templates that you have uploaded will be listed below the standard template “Standard - Rich Text” in the “Export Document” dialog.

 Note: Templates are tied to your user account.
 So, if you work on a project with colleagues, share finished templates with each other so that everyone can upload and use them.